 - Detection by Finger Printing techniques and Hybridization

 Effects of abnormal Hb:

 - Changed Red cell morphology

 - High O2 affinity E.g: Hb cheaper, Hb-Rainier

 - Interfere with mRNA formation e.g.: Hb constant spring

 In both β-chains glutamic acid in 6th position is replaced by Valine.
-This results in increase of viscosity and precipitation of HbS.
-Hence the crescent or sickle shaped RBC of more fragile nature.
+This results in an increase in viscosity and precipitation of HbS.
+Hence the crescent or sickle-shaped RBC of more fragile nature.
 However such RBCs show increased resistance to malaria but more vulnerable to salmonella infections.

 - α-chain Thalassemia: Synthesis of α-chains are replaced.
 E.g.: HbH (β4) and Hb-Barts (¥4).